ShaonMajumder/hackerrank-stats-card/README.md

 VITE_API_BASE_URL=""
 ```

-- Leave the value empty to call the API on the same origin (default for local dev + Netlify).
+- Leave empty to call the API on the same origin (default for local dev and Netlify).
 - Set to `https://your-api.example.com` if you deploy the Express server elsewhere.

 ### 4. Run locally